Code-Institute-Submissions/dkeddie-MS2/README.md

 ### Typography

-The Rubik font is the only font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
+The [Rubik](https://fonts.google.com/specimen/Rubik) font (from Google Fonts) is the only font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.

 Rubik was selected as a super-clean, legibile front that display clearly on the Tiles.
 <br>